-Step One – Circular Economy Awareness
+Step One – Are You Circular Economy Ready?

 Prior to the Industrial Revolution, which began in Britain around 1760, manufacturing was often done in people’s homes, using hand tools or basic machines.
 Industrialization marked a shift to powered, special-purpose machinery, factories and mass production.
 The iron and textile industries, along with the development of the steam engine, played central roles in the Industrial Revolution, which also saw improved systems of transportation, communication and banking.

 While industrialization brought about an increased volume and variety of manufactured goods and an improved standard of living for some, it also resulted in often grim employment and living conditions for the poor and working classes¹.

 This shift in the modes of production is now called the linear economic model (take natural resource, make products, then waste) and not only will planet earth, eventually, run out of natural raw materials to extract and manufacture into consumer products we are also being overwhelmed by waste.
 This is how the circular economy grew into a coherent set of guidelines for resource management.

 The foundations of the circular economy lie with understanding Cradle-to-CradleProducts are manufactured with safe materials that can be continuously recycled the Butterfly diagram (see Circular Economy for details) and the Circular Product Design Model (see Circular Design for more details).

 Several circularity strategies exist to reduce the consumption of natural resources and materials, and minimise the production of waste.
 They can be ordered for priority according to their levels of circularity.
 Smarter product manufacturing and use, for example by product sharing, are generally preferred over extending the lifetime of products, because this product being used for the same product function or more users being served by one product (strategy with high circularity).